Renal Function TestRenal Function Test

 Renal function test

-Within the kidneys are about a million tiny blood filtering units called nephrons.
+Within the kidneys are about a million tiny blood-filtering units called nephrons.
 In each nephron, blood is continually filtered through a cluster of looping blood vessels, called a glomerulus, which allows the passage of water and small molecules but retains blood cells, proteins such as albumin, and larger molecules.

-The best test to assess glomerular function is Glomerular filtration rate (GFR), which is the rate in milliliters per minute at which substances in plasma are filtered through the glomerulus; in other words, the clearance of a substance from the blood.
+The best test to assess glomerular function is the Glomerular filtration rate (GFR), which is the rate in milliliters per minute at which substances in plasma are filtered through the glomerulus; in other words, the clearance of a substance from the blood.
 The normal GFR for an adult male is 90 to 120 mL per minute.

 Testing for GFR can be a complicated and lengthy procedure, which is why doctors use a formula to estimate GFR or eGFR.
 The standard way to estimate GFR is with a simple blood test that measures creatinine levels.
 Creatinine is a waste product from the digestion of dietary protein and the normal breakdown of muscle tissue.
 Aside from chronic kidney disease, creatinine levels can be affected by other factors, including diet, muscle mass, malnutrition, and other chronic illnesses.